rgb-led-matrix/rgb-led-matrix/README.md

 ## Layout
 There are three sections at this directory level.
 Look at lower levels for more details about each section.

-### firmware
+### external
-This is an external universal pin-pulser.
-Currently there is only support for RPi PICO.
-This is not finished.
+This is an experimental section for hardware offload modules used in rgb-led-matrix/lib/src/framebuffer.

+Some framebuffers do not use offload such as BCM.
+External modules may have better features, however this depends on the framebuffer.

 ### rgb-led-matrix
 This is the main library source directory.
 The top level library includes are in rgb-led-matrix/include while the internal source is divided into rgb-led-matrix/lib which has an include and src folder.
 Applications do not need to worry about the internal logic, just the top level includes and the libraries.